m-raaes/m-raaes/README.md

   <b>M. Raees Ghoor</b>
 </h1>

-Heya!
-I'm M. Raees Ghoor, a Lecturer currently living in Kwa-Zulu Natal, South Africa.
+Hey There!
+I'm M. Raees Ghoor from South Africa.
 I'm gaining experience in IT & Programming from an educator's perspective and furthering my knowledge through projects on the side.

 <br>